We Are More Than A Label

 After this, the Director of the Creative Arts program approached me with the idea to create another medium to add to the vision of changing society.
 This time, a tool that specifically addressed language and word choice.

 Given my experience in book/print/editorial design, plus the fact that I’m into risograph printing, we had the idea for the tool to be a riso-printed zine.
 We pitched the zine idea to the community and they liked it.
 And they also had a lot of questions and ideas for it.

-I designed and facilitated a co-design workshop with the group in which, among other things, we agreed on the values that grounded our work and group dynamics, they expressed their goals and visions for the publication, and talked about their identities and aspirations, their human-ess and humanity.
+I designed and facilitated a co-design workshop with the group in which, among other things, we agreed on the values that grounded our work and group dynamics, they expressed their goals and visions for the publication, and talked about their identities and aspirations, their humanity.

 I took all the information from the workshop and started to translate concepts and complex ideas into images and visual elements that could be printed.
 I made decisions such as keeping people's words intact and not interpreting them, and following some of their suggestions for aesthetics and visual language.
-All while accounting for the specific constrains that come with risograph printing.
+All while accounting for the specific constraints that come with risograph printing.

 I facilitated a second workshop where I showed the community the art direction I had created along with sketches and mockups, and opened the space for their feedback.

-From then on, it was a back and forth of edits and refinement until we got to a final product we all were happy with.
+From then on, it was a back-and-forth of edits and refinement until we got to a final product we all were happy with.